 Fran states: ‘Protecting our Kids is our First Priority.
 For youth athletes to gain benefit from sport, they must be safe.
 Every Sport Has its Risks.
 Coaches, parents and administrators need to do their part.
 Policies, Procedures, Screening, and Monitoring, are the keys to a safe sports environment.’

 Being concerned about player safety, understanding of rules of the game, and other Risk Management issues, especially player safety, is the responsibility of all, including USA of Indiana Board members, Committee members, Coaches, players and especially parents

 Please “Park in the Park.”
 Please no drop offs along Moller Road or West 62nd Street at Northwestway Park.
-Please no drop offs along Reed Road or W. 56th Streets.
+Please no drop offs along Reed Road or W. 56th Street at Mary & John Geisse Soccer Complex.
+Please park in the parking lots at USA of Indiana Avon and Brownsburg Complexes.
 Please note the NO PARKING areas at Northwestway Park.
 This includes grass areas, other than the overflow parking lot.
 This is for safety reasons, to allow emergency vehicles the ability to get through the lot, should the need arise.
 There is plenty of parking available in all lots at the Park.

 Please remember that the majority of our USA of Indiana referees at the Rec level are kids themselves, and many are still learning.
 Please treat them with respect and thank them for a job well done.
 Positive comments go a long way to improving performance.